fecgov/openFEC/CONTRIBUTING.md

 - Our current setup with Travis-CI, hound, and Codecov are working fine for both teams; we will continue to use them as is until we find they are no longer meeting our needs.
-- The project originally made use of some Selenium tests, but these were difficult to maintain and didn't provide much value.
-The teams have agreed to consider introducing them again or something similar, but with the goals of keeping them light-weight and maintainable; a spider or script of sorts might be produced to help with catching dead links.

 ### Monitoring